inhibitor-detector/webapp/api/README.md

-# Java Api Template ☕
+# Java inhibitor-api ☕
 This is a template for a Java API, using Spring Boot, Spring Data JPA, Spring Security, and JWT.

-The API is a simple CRUD for a User entity.
+The API is a CRUD for a User, Detectors and Signal entities.

-## Next Steps 🚀
-- [ ] Add unit tests in the service layer
-- [x] Integrate Spring Security and JWT authentication
-- [x] Implement user roles
-- [x] Implement ACL
-- [ ] Add integration tests
-- [ ] Add Dockerfile
-- [ ] Add Swagger documentation

 ## Requirements 📋
 - Java 21 :coffee:
-- Maven :wrench:
+- Maven 3.8.X :wrench:
 - Docker :whale:
 - Postgres :elephant: